Speed

 callbacks are significantly faster than non-native callbacks.
 "Built-in" operators and

-actual method was simplified in version 2.96 so that the use of pointers
+was simplified in version 2.96 so that the use of pointers is not

-2.96 the use of ucParam was discouraged as a leftover from version
+use of ucParam was discouraged as a leftover

-routines is more complicated and provides only a relatively small speed
+native callback routines is more complicated and provides only a

 - Some